Italy

 Italian FTT applies to (i) cash equities, (ii) derivatives, and (iii) high-frequency trading transactions.

 Cash equities FTT applies to the purchase of shares and other equity instruments issued by Italian companies, as well as securities (wherever issued) tracking those Italian shares (e.g. ADRs).
 The taxable base is the net daily balance of transactions on the same financial instruments by the same person on the same settlement date.
-The rate is 0.2% on OTC trades or 0.1% on trades executed in a regulated market (or multilateral trading facility).
+As of 2026 the rate is 0.4% on OTC trades or 0.2% on trades executed in a regulated market (or multilateral trading facility).

 Derivatives FTT applies to any derivative contract or securitised derivative, whose underlying value is directly or indirectly tied to Italian shares.
 The taxable base is the notional amount of the derivative (no netting applies), and it is subject to a special tax scale, on both the purchase and the sale legs; the amount is reduced to 1/5 for transactions executed on regulated markets and multilateral trading facilities.

-The web tax is addressed to taxpayers who individually or at the group level realise during a taxable year (i.e. calendar year):
+The IDST is regulated by paragraphs 35 to 50 of Article 1 of the Law no. 145/2018 as amended by Law no. 160/2019 (“IDST Law”) and address taxpayers who individually or at the group level realise during a taxable year (i.e. calendar year):

-• Channeling of advertisement on a digital interface targeted to the users of that digital interface.
+1. channelling of advertisement on a digital interface targeted to the users of that digital interface;

-• Offer of a multi-sided digital interface that allows users interaction and for the purposes of facilitating the direct provision of goods and services.
+2. making available of a multi-sided digital interface that allows users to be in contact and interact with each other, also for the purposes of facilitating the direct provision of goods and services;

-• The transmission of data collected about users and generated from users' activities on digital interfaces.
+3. transmission of data (for consideration) collected about users and generated from users' activities on digital interfaces.

 The collected revenues are taxable when the user uses the device to access the above digital services in the Italian territory.
 In order to identify the location of the user, the Italian tax authority has provided specific linking rules between the user and the Italian territory (i.e. IP address or by other means of geo-localisation).